ruuda/blog/posts/passphrase-entropy.md

 Even though several key derivation algorithms can convert passphrases of arbitrary length to arbitrary length keys, this does not mean that _entropy_ increases.
-If a passphrase would be limited to five different words, there would be only five diffent keys.
+If a passphrase would be limited to five different words, there would be only five different keys.
 A key derivation algorithm cannot directly increase the entropy of a passphrase.

 Typical passphrase entropy